 Besides measuring the mean value of the harmonic yield, we also study the joint photon-number statistics between the input pump light and the harmonic radiation.
 For this purpose, we measure the shot-to-shot input light intensity and the resulting harmonic intensities (see Methods).
 Figures \ref{fig2}(b,c) show the measured two-dimensional photon-number distributions between the pump and the 6th harmonic from LN in the case of the coherent pump (panel b) and BSV pump (panel c) for two different mean photon numbers (red and black points).
-The photon-number probability distribution for coherent light is narrow and Gaussian, centered at the mean photon number $\langle N_{\omega} \rangle$.
+The photon-number probability distribution for classical light is narrow and Gaussian, centered at the mean photon number $\langle N_{\omega} \rangle$.
 The photon-number probability distribution of the harmonic is also Gaussian with the mean photon number $\langle N_{6\omega} \rangle$ (Figure \ref{fig2}(b)).
 The increase of the pump's mean photon number shifts the center of the joint probability distribution without significantly changing its width.
 The measurement of the mean photon number is thus sufficient to find the harmonic yield $\langle N_{6\omega} \rangle/\langle N_{\omega} \rangle$, but obtaining the power scaling requires a systematic scan of the pump mean photon number.

-In contrast to coherent radiation, BSV has a broad photon-number distribution with the maximum at zero photon number.
-The photon-number distribution of the harmonic inherits the large width of the driving pulse; moreover, there is a correlation between the BSV photon number and the harmonic photon number (Fig.~\ref{fig2}(c)).
+As opposed to coherent radiation, BSV has a broad photon-number distribution with its maximum at zero photon number.
+The photon-number distribution of the harmonic is non-trivial and differs from that of the driving pulses but it inherits the large width; moreover, there is a correlation between the BSV photon number and the harmonic photon number (Fig.~\ref{fig2}(c)).
 As a result, the large variance of the BSV photon number reveals the entire power dependence through a single joint probability distribution measurement.
-In other words, a scan in the mean photon number of the BSV excitation is not required, underscored by the fact that both low and high BSV setting (red vs black in Figure \ref{fig2}(c)) can reveal the entire power dependence.
+In other words, a scan of the mean photon number of the BSV excitation is not required, underscored by the fact that both low and high BSV setting (red vs black in Figure \ref{fig2}(c)) can reveal the entire power dependence.